US Military Enlistment Contracts and Enlistment Incentives

 Those enlisting on active duty will have at least two enlistment contracts: the initial contract for the Delayed Enlistment Program (DEP) and a final contract that one will sign on the day they go to MEPS to ship out to basic training, which is the contract that counts is the final contract.
 It doesn't matter if your enlistment bonus, advanced rank, college loan repayment program, college fund, etc., are not included in the first contract.
 You do, however, need to make sure all of your desired incentives are included in the final active duty contract (if your enlistment program/job choice entitles you to those incentives).

 Thought you were enlisting for four years?
 Think again.
-It may surprise you to learn that all non-prior service enlistments in the United States Military incurs a total eight year service obligation.
+It may surprise you to learn that all non-prior service enlistments in the United States Military incur a total eight-year service obligation.
 When you sign that enlistment contract, you are obligating yourself to the military for a total of eight years.
 Whatever time is not spent on active duty, or in the active Guard/Reserves (if you enlisted in the Guard/Reserves) must be spent in the inactive reserves.

 Paragraph 10a of the enlistment contract states:

-But, let's talk reality here: While Congress mandated this plan, they gave the services wide lattitude in implementation.
-The Army and Navy already had two year active duty enlistment plans that they were happy with, and the Air Force and Marines had no recruiter problems, and weren't really interested in shorter-term enlistments.
+But, let's talk reality here: While Congress mandated this plan, they gave the services wide latitude in implementation.
+The Army and Navy already had two-year active duty enlistment plans that they were happy with, and the Air Force and Marines had no recruiter problems and weren't really interested in shorter-term enlistments.